 HSBC rewards program

-HSBC reward cards offer either cash back or points.
-Instead it offers Cash Rewards.
+HSBC reward cards offer either cash back — in the form of Cash Rewards — or points.

 You can redeem your Cash Rewards or points for benefits including: